LunarG/VulkanTools/vkconfig/vkconfig.md

 The tool is distributed differently, depending on the platform:
 - Ubuntu packages: Upon installing the `lunarg-vkconfig` package, the tools will be available from the command line as `vkconfig`.
-- Linux tarball: After extracting the SDK, run `./vulkansdk lunarg-tools` to build `vkconfig`.
-Note that the Core, GUI, and Widgets modules of Qt5 must be installed prior to running the build script.
+- Linux tarball: The vkconfig executable comes pre-built.
+Run vkconfig on the command line.
 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
+User can also invoke from a command line.
 - macOS: The tool is provided as an application bundle.
 Run it by double clicking the bundle from a file explorer.

 Glossary